Bacon Wrapped Turkey with Maple + Sage

 Tips for Even Cooking

-After awhile, the breast of my turkey got to be a nice golden brown while the rest of the turkey was still looking rather pale.
-So I simply covered the brown parts with a piece of foil and proceeded with the cooking.
-The exposed skin continued to deepen in color without the turkey breast becoming burnt.
-Then, when it was time to lay the bacon on top, it happened to perfectly cover the portion of the turkey that was already nicely browned, while the rest of the turkey continued to darken as the bacon cooked.
+After a while, the breast of the turkey will probably start to turn a nice golden brown while the rest of the turkey will still look rather pale.
+Simply cover the brown parts with a piece of foil and proceed with the cooking.
+The exposed skin will continue to deepen in color without the turkey breast becoming burnt.

 Is that simple or what?